Our small print

 § 6 Payment terms

-§ 7 Warranty for material defects, notification of defects, guarantee
+§ 7 Warranty for material defects, notice of defects, guarantee

-(1) The Supplier shall be liable for material defects vis-à-vis consumers in accordance with the applicable statutory provisions, in particular §§ 434 ff. of the German Civil Code (BGB).
+(1) The Supplier shall be liable for material defects vis-à-vis consumers in accordance with the applicable statutory provisions, in particular Section 434 ff. of the German Civil Code (BGB).

-(2) The goods provided by the Supplier shall have an additional guarantee only if this was expressly delivered in the confirmation of order for the respective item.
+(2) The goods provided by the Supplier shall have an additional guarantee only if this was expressly delivered in the order confirmation for the respective item.

-(3) For an entrepreneur, the following additionally applies:
+(3) For an entrepreneur, the following applies additionally:

-a) The Supplier warrants that the goods are free from defects ex works.
+a) The Supplier guarantees that the goods are free of defects ex works.
 The Customer shall immediately inspect the delivered goods after receipt for any defects.
 The obligation to inspect extends to the entire delivery.

-b) The goods shall be stored properly and in a place suitable for animal feed, and shall be protected from loss, destruction and damage.
-Complaints of any kind are to be made immediately – at the latest however within 7 days after receipt of the goods, in any case before further transferral, use, treatment or processing – to the Supplier with exact indication of the supposed individual defects through transmission of a sample.
+b) The goods shall be stored properly and in a place suitable for animal feed, and shall be protected from loss, destruction, and damage.
+Notice of defects of any kind must be given to the Supplier promptly but at the latest within 7 days of receipt of the goods, however in any event before transfer, use, treatment or processing, giving exact details of the purported individual defects and sending evidence thereof.
 Notices of defects which do not meet these requirements or which are only raised during or after use or processing of the goods shall not be taken into account, so that a warranty obligation on the part of the Supplier shall lapse in this respect.
 The Customer shall give notice of non-apparent defects immediately after their discovery, but at the latest within 7 days after their discovery in accordance with the requirements of b).

-c) If the notice of defect has been raised and substantiated in good time, the Supplier shall take back the defective parts of the goods, insofar as they are in the same condition as they were upon delivery, and replace them free of charge with other goods conditionally upon the possibility of delivery.
-Supplier shall however be entitled to refund the purchase price instead of offering a replacement delivery.
+d) If the notification of defects is made in a timely and justified manner, the Supplier shall take back the defective parts of the goods, provided they are still in the condition in which they were delivered, and replace them with other goods at no cost subject to delivery options.
+The Supplier shall however be entitled to refund the purchase price instead of offering a replacement delivery.
 If the replacement goods are also defective, the Customer shall also be entitled, if so desired, to a reasonable reduction of the remuneration or rescission of the contract.

-d) Warranty claims shall expire 1 year after delivery of the goods.
+e) Warranty claims expire 1 year after delivery.

 § 8 Liability

-(1) The Customer shall have no claims for damages.
-Excluded from this are claims for damages by the Customer arising from injury to life, limb or health or from the breach of essential contractual obligations (material obligations), as well as liability for other damages based on an intentional or grossly negligent breach of obligations by the Supplier, its legal representatives or vicarious agents.
-Essential contractual obligations are those which must be fulfilled to achieve the objective of the contract.
+(1) The Customer shall have no claim to compensation for damages.
+Excluded from this are claims by the Customer for damages arising from injury to life, limb, or health or from the breach of essential contractual obligations (material obligations), as well as liability for other damages based on an intentional or grossly negligent breach of obligations by the Supplier, its legal representatives or vicarious agents.
+Material contractual obligations are those which must be fulfilled to achieve goals the objective of the contract.

-(2) In the event of a breach of essential contractual obligations, the Supplier shall only be liable for the foreseeable damage typical of the contract if this was caused by simple negligence, unless it involves the Customer's claims for damages arising from injury to life, limb or health.
+(2) In the event of a breach of material contractual obligations, the Supplier shall only be liable for the foreseeable damages typical for the contract if these were caused by simple negligence, unless it involves claims by the Customer for damages arising from injury to life, limb, or health.

-(3) The restrictions of paragraphs (1) and (2) also apply in favour of the Supplier's legal representatives and vicarious agents if claims are asserted directly against them.
+(3) The limitations of (1) and (2) also apply with respect to the Supplier's legal representatives and vicarious agents if claims are made directly against them.

 (4) The provisions of the Product Liability Act shall remain unaffected.